This article will take you 4 minutes to read. Feel free to leave your questions in the comment section, they will be answered!

 Look into their history and make sure that they have experience in the field you want to improve upon.
 Although an official qualification is important, a piece of paper that cost £1000 cannot make up for a wealth of first-hand experience.

-We hope this article will help people considering making a thoughtful decision before hiring a PT!
+We hope this article will help people considering making a thoughtful decision before hiring a personal trainer!

 Do you think the personal training fitness industry has changed?